Insure.com ranks 2025’s best insurers. See the winners.

 Our Take

 Highmark is an excellent health insurance provider to consider if you want to work with a company that provides great customer satisfaction.
-It’s No. 2 on Insure.com’s Best Health Insurance Companies list, earning 4.1 (or, more precisely, 4.13) stars out of 5.
+It’s No. 4 on Insure.com’s Best Health Insurance Companies list for 2025, earning 4.02 stars out of 5.

-In our study of the top health insurance companies, Highmark earned an overall customer satisfaction score of 4.15 out of 5 stars, with 90% of customers in our survey giving it high marks.
+In our study of the top health insurance companies, Highmark earned an overall customer satisfaction score of 4.16 out of 5 stars.
+It also ranked well for policy offerings, low deductibles and ease of accessing policy documents.

-In addition, 96% of survey respondents said they would recommend Highmark to other health insurance shoppers, and 98% said they plan to renew their policy.
-The company also received a strong National Committee for Quality Assurance rating– 3.6 out of 5 stars.
+In addition, 100% of survey respondents said they would recommend Highmark to other health insurance shoppers.
+The company received a strong National Committee for Quality Assurance rating– 3.7 out of 5 stars.
 NCQA evaluates healthcare plans on, among other things, member satisfaction.

-Highmark scored well overall in terms of cost, but we found that other companies rated higher for affordable rates.
+Highmark scored decently overall in terms of cost, but we found that other companies rated higher for affordability.
 And Highmark only sells health insurance in Pennsylvania, Delaware, New York and West Virginia, so it’s not an option for most health insurance shoppers.

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and an in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.